thirdweb-example/signature-based-minting/README.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1650958559249/S8mlZIQZm.png)

-1. The connected wallet calls a [Next JS API Route](https://nextjs.org/docs/api-routes/introduction) with two parameters, `authorAddress` and `pageText` inside the request body.
+1. The connected wallet calls a [Next JS API Route](https://nextjs.org/docs/api-routes/introduction) with three parameters, `authorAddress`, `nftName`, and `imagePath` inside the request body.

 2. The API route runs some checks on the server-side to see if this user and the NFT they are requesting to mint is eligible or not.
 If the request _is_ eligible, it generates a signature to mint an NFT with a specific set of characteristics.